EstefaniLeon/challenge-team-page/README.md

 ### What was my experience doing this challenge? 🐈

 _I am very newbie on this coding world but i like to try my skills on a challenge, Figma is a powerfull tool for developers/non designers, helps a lot to setting up a guide so you can have all your ideas in order and a clear path to develop.
-I feel very excited with this challenge and i hope you enjoy reading this code, give me some feedbakc on twitter i'll give you my username below._
+I feel very excited with this challenge and i hope you enjoy reading this code, give me some feedback on twitter i'll give you my username below._

 ### What have i learned/improved? 🐈